binary-person/rammerhead/README.md

 - `node src/multi-server.js`
   - this spawns N workers and load balances automatically among them, where N is the number of CPU threads in the system. configure number of workers settings in [src/multi-config.js](src/multi-config.js)
   - try not to use this because race conditions occur when workers try to read and delete files from the session store at the same time. this can lead to unexpected behavior, like cookies randomly deciding to not work.
 Also, see [RammerheadSessionFilePersistentStore.js](src/RammerheadSessionFilePersistentStore.js) for a more in-depth description on the drawbacks of using this setup.

-## Supporting me and contributing

-Server infrastructure costs money, so I would appreciate it greatly if you become a Patreon member.